-Our dedicated ESG team continues to play a strategic role in supporting our portfolio companies along their sustainability pathway (see pages 52 to 59 for more information).
+Our dedicated ESG team continues to play a strategic role in supporting our portfolio companies along their sustainability pathway.
+More information can be found in the Sustainability section of the Annual Report and Accounts 2025.

 Through regular engagement with management teams on key sustainability topics and monitoring performance through our annual ESG survey, we are actively encouraging the embedding of ESG considerations into operational and governance practices across the portfolio.